English

 Definition

-Decentralized Exchanges (DEXs) are trading platforms that operate without the need for a central authority or intermediaries.
-They facilitate peer-to-peer trading of cryptocurrencies, allowing users to retain control over their private keys and funds during the transaction.
-This aligns with the broader ethos of blockchain technology, promoting transparency, security and user autonomy.
+Decentralized Exchanges (DEXs) are innovative trading platforms that operate independently of centralized authorities or intermediaries.
+They enable peer-to-peer trading of cryptocurrencies, allowing users to maintain full control over their private keys and funds throughout the transaction process.
+This decentralized approach aligns with the core principles of blockchain technology, emphasizing transparency, security and user autonomy.
+As the cryptocurrency landscape evolves, DEXs have gained significant traction, appealing to users who prioritize privacy and control over their digital assets.

 Components of DEX

-• Decentralized Order Books: Unlike centralized exchanges that maintain order books, DEXs may utilize off-chain or on-chain order books, allowing users to place buy or sell orders directly on the platform.
+• Decentralized Order Books: Unlike traditional centralized exchanges that maintain their own order books, DEXs may utilize either off-chain or on-chain order books.
+This allows users to place buy or sell orders directly on the platform, promoting a truly decentralized trading experience.
+The architecture of these order books can vary, impacting the efficiency and speed of trades.

 Types of DEX